Dollar firms as virus worries return

 The greenback rose on most majors, a day after suffering its worst drop against a basket of currencies in nearly two weeks.

-The Aussie has now been repelled twice in as many weeks from breaking past resistance at the 62-cent mark.
-It last stood at $0.6137 and the kiwi at $0.5962.
+The Aussie AUD=D3 has now been repelled twice in as many weeks from breaking past resistance at the 62-cent mark.
+It last stood at $0.6137 and the kiwi NZD=D3 at $0.5962.

 “It’s a two steps forward, one step back situation,” said Bank of Singapore currency analyst Moh Siong Sim.